 A prompt and accurate administration service is essential to the Trustees' duty to pay the right benefits to the right members at the right time.
-The Trustees believe that providing members with a positive ongoing experience of the Fund's services will increase their confidence in pensions and their propensity to save more in order to achieve good outcomes for life after work.
-Considerable time and resource has therefore been allocated over the year to ensure the Fund's data is up to date and accurate, contribution payments and other core financial transactions are reconciled and that member queries are addressed promptly.
+The Trustees believe that providing members with a positive ongoing experience of the Fund's services will increase their confidence in pensions and encourage members to save more in order to achieve good outcomes for life after work.
+Time has been spent during the year to ensure the Fund's data is up to date and accurate, contribution payments and other core financial transactions are reconciled and that member queries are addressed promptly.